 Support Channels:

-• Direct Channels: Like Hexnode, Scalefusion provides live chat, email, and global phone support across its primary plans.
-A major selling point is their “No Chatbots” guarantee, ensuring administrators speak directly to a human engineer when utilizing live chat.
+- Direct Channels: Like Hexnode, Scalefusion provides live chat, email, and global phone support across its primary plans.
+Scalefusion states that its live chat support connects administrators with human support representatives.

 Self-Service & Community:

-• Knowledge Base: Scalefusion provides a very clean, easy-to-navigate Knowledge Base filled with how-to articles and setup guides for standard operations.
+- Knowledge Base: Scalefusion provides a Knowledge Base with how-to articles and setup guides for standard operations.

 Scalefusion Alternative: Common Questions